ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 This is a classic (and very inefficient) way to compute [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence) numbers.
 The number of recursive calls created doubles at each call, which creates exponential growth.

 In OCaml, recursive functions must be defined and explicitly declared by using `let rec`.
-It is not possible to accidentally create a recursive function and recursive functions can't be anonymous.
+It is not possible to accidentally create a recursive function, and recursive functions can't be anonymous.

 **Note**: `List.init` is a standard library function that allows you to create a list by applying a given function to a sequence of integers, and `Fun.id` is the identity function, which returns its argument unchanged.
 We created a list with the numbers 0 - 9 and named it `u`.
 We applied the `fibo` function to every element of the list using `List.map`.